 Part of grooming your German Shepherd involves proper care of their teeth and nails.
 If you are not an expert in clipping nails, it may be best to have a groomer do it or show you how.
-A dog's nails contain a quick that easy to sever by accident, causing pain and bleeding for your pet.
+If you are doing it yourself, always use a proper dog nail trimmer that comes with overcutting protection.
+A dog's nails contain a quick that is easy to sever by accident, causing pain and bleeding for your pet.
 Brush the teeth of your German Shepherd with a pet toothbrush and a small amount of pet toothpaste on it.
 Brush the teeth as you would your own.

 For a dog who is not accustomed to having its feet and teeth handled, you may need to start gradually.
 Gently touch and handle your pet's feet and mouth until your German Shepherd becomes comfortable with this.
 Then begin to clip your dog's nails and brush their teeth.

 Could Your German Shepherd Be a Show Dog?

 The German Shepherd is one of the most popular dog breeds in the United States, which is no wonder, given that the Shepherd is both a dependable working dog and a loyal, affectionate family dog.
 German Shepherd show dogs are also perennial favorites at the Westminster Dog Show.